Mohammed Aziz Khan (businessman): Controversies

-In April 2016, the names of Muhammad Aziz Khan, his wife Anjum Aziz Khan, daughter Ayesha Aziz Khan, brother Zafar Umayed Khan and nephew Faisal Karim Khan were found in the Panama Papers.
-It found that six offshore companies, most of which were located in the British Virgin Islands, were being operated using Singaporean addresses in their names.
+In April 2016, Khan, his wife Anjum Aziz Khan, daughter Ayesha Aziz Khan, brother Zafar Umayed Khan and nephew Faisal Karim Khan were found in the Panama Papers.
+It found that six offshore companies, mostly located in the British Virgin Islands, were being operated using addresses in their names.

-The National Board of Revenue (NBR) has launched an investigation into 25 Bangladeshi politicians and businessmen, including Muhammad Aziz Khan, for money laundering and tax evasion.
-Moreover, the Anti-Corruption Commission (ACC) has formed a three-member committee to investigate.
+The National Board of Revenue has launched an investigation into Bangladeshi politicians and businessmen, including Khan, for money laundering and tax evasion.
+Moreover, the Anti-Corruption Commission has formed a committee to investigate.

-Many believe that Summit Group is doing so much business in Bangladesh's power sector because of its political closeness with the government.
-Retired Colonel Faruk Khan, a brother of Muhammad Aziz Khan, is a member of the Awami League President's Congregation and the former Minister of Civil Aviation and Tourism in the government.
+Some allege that Summit’s success in the power sector is because of political connections.
+Retired Colonel Faruk Khan, a brother of Khan, is a member of the Awami League President's Congregation and the former Minister of Civil Aviation and Tourism in the government.

-On 7 October 2024, Bangladesh Financial Intelligence Unit (BFIU) directed all the banks and financial institutions in Bangladesh to freeze the accounts of Summit Group chairman Muhammed Aziz Khan and 11 members of his family, including his brothers.
+On 7 October 2024, Bangladesh Financial Intelligence Unit directed all the banks and financial institutions in Bangladesh to freeze the accounts of Khan and 11 members of his family.